Should You Get A Name Change Change After Divorce: Divorce Decree & More

 Divorce can be stressful: Talk about it in online therapy

 Since the decision to keep or change your name on the heels of a divorce is a big one, and because the implications can be far-reaching and long-lasting, it may be helpful to consult with a therapist to gain some perspective.
 A therapist can help you determine which of these routes is right for your unique situation, your needs, and your own personal set of values.
-The therapists from Regain can assist you and your family in determining which of the two options is right for you and empower you to go through with this decision.
-Regain provides counseling entirely online.
-Since the divorce process is often time-consuming and emotionally heavy, it may be useful to have the option to connect with a therapist through phone calls, video chats, or in-app messaging instead of having to drive to an office and attend sessions in person.
-Whatever assistance you need during this difficult time, a therapist can be here for you to offer support.

 The effectiveness of online counseling

 Online counseling can be beneficial for those going through a divorce.
 In one study, researchers discovered that a controlled trial study of the Cooperation After Divorce online intervention significantly reduced anxious, depressive, and somatization symptoms among divorcees over a one-year period.
-When researchers followed up with participants one year after their divorce, they found that symptom levels of all 3 outcomes were close to the population norms for those in the intervention group, but “still considerably elevated for participants in the control group,” suggesting the long-term efficacy of online counseling.
+When researchers followed up with participants one year after their divorce, they found that symptom levels of all three outcomes were close to the population norms for those in the intervention group, but “still considerably elevated for participants in the control group,” suggesting the long-term effectiveness of online counseling.

 Takeaway